jfischoff/trek/README.md

 #### Environment Variables

-You can configure `trek` by setting the standard postgres connection [parameters](https://www.postgresql.org/docs/current/libpq-envars.html).
+You can configure `trek` by setting the standard postgres connection [environment parameters](https://www.postgresql.org/docs/current/libpq-envars.html) or via command line arguments.
+See `apply --help` for details.